Las leyendas: el origen

-Las leyendas: el origen (Legend Quest: The Origin) is a 2022 Mexican animated horror-comedy film as part of the Leyendas animated franchise.
-Produced by Ánima, the film is an origin story focused on the little Calavera duo, Finado and Moribunda, who must leave their home in Pueblo Calaca while looking out for a human baby.
+Las leyendas: el origen (Legend Quest: The Origin) is a 2022 Mexican animated comedy horror film, It serves as a prequel to the Leyendas franchise and is produced by Ánima.
+The film is an origin story focused on the little Calavera duo, Finado and Moribunda, who must leave their home in Pueblo Calaca while looking out for a human baby.

-Las leyendas: el origen was released on the streaming platform ViX+ platform on 10 August 2022.
-The film was initially scheduled for a theatrical release in 2020 in Mexico, but was postponed due to the COVID-19 pandemic.
+Las leyendas: el origen was released on the streaming platform ViX platform on 10 August 2022.
+The film was initially planned for a theatrical release in 2020 in Mexico, but was cancelled due to the COVID-19 pandemic.

 Premise

 Two Calavera children must look after a human infant after crossing through an eternal mirror, absorbing energy of a portal that separates the worlds between life and death.